saman0i0/FinTrackR/README.md

 - Navigate to the "Transactions" tab to view all your tracked expenses and income.

-- Scroll through the transaction table using the up and down arrow keys or 'j' and 'k'.
+- Scroll through the transaction table using the up and down arrow keys.